HCS Score

 These factors increase complexity and contribute to the overall compliance assessment.
 Though Riba remains the lead issue here, the opacity around exactly how reserves are managed adds a secondary layer of concern that Muslim investors should be aware of.

-However, stablecoins are widely used throughout leveraged trading platforms, DeFi lending protocols, yield-generating systems, and speculative crypto markets.
+However stablecoins are widely used throughout leveraged trading platforms, DeFi lending protocols, yield-generating systems, and speculative crypto markets.
 That deep ecosystem integration with prohibited financial activity is worth noting, even if Maysir is not what fails the screening.

-Layer 2 scoring is skipped entirely — projects that fail Layer 1 are not eligible for further evaluation.
+Layer 2 scoring is skipped entirely.
+As per the CoinStudy methodology, projects that fail Layer 1 are not eligible for further scoring.

 Overall Result: Haram — Red Line Violations